Why would this wonder drug be illegal?

 Weed doesn’t make you go on murderous rampages.
 People choose to do crazy things regardless of what drug they are on.

 The weed connoisseurs I’ve known have been calm, intelligent, polite and good-natured.
-People who smoke weed are not evil like the government wants you to believe.
+People who smoke weed are not evil and crazy like the government wants you to believe.

 Weed smokers aren’t lazy, idiots they portray on TV either.